-Surprise rescue of Jamaica coral reefs shows nature can heal
+Coral gardeners bring back Jamaica’s reefs, piece by piece

 OCHO RIOS, Jamaica (AP) — Everton Simpson squints at the Caribbean from his motorboat, scanning the dazzling bands of color for hints of what lies beneath.
 Emerald green indicates sandy bottoms.
 Sapphire blue lies above seagrass meadows.
 And deep indigo marks coral reefs.
 That’s where he’s headed.

 He steers the boat to an unmarked spot that he knows as the “coral nursery.” ”It’s like a forest under the sea,” he says, strapping on blue flippers and fastening his oxygen tank before tipping backward into the azure waters.
-He swims straight down 25 feet carrying a pair of metal shears, fishing line and a plastic crate.
+He swims down 25 feet (7.6 meters) carrying a pair of metal shears, fishing line and a plastic crate.

 On the ocean floor, small coral fragments dangle from suspended ropes, like socks hung on a laundry line.
 Simpson and other divers tend to this underwater nursery as gardeners mind a flower bed — slowly and painstakingly plucking off snails and fireworms that feast on immature coral.